 Another thinker who revealed a particularly striking manner in which this is true, and whose work has largely kindled the inspiration for the present undertaking, was René Girard.
 I wrote the earlier piecewith very little acquaintance with Girard’s work.
 But having made my way through Violence and the Sacred (1972) and finding myself in the midst of The Scapegoat (1986), I am moved to elaborate the thoughts that I laid down on that occasion in the hope of achieving further insight into the same theme.
 I will attempt a brief outline of Girard’s theories of mimetic desire and the scapegoat mechanism and try to show how they illuminate further dimensions of the paradox that I indicated above and which was the primary impetus for the last piece.
 On that occasion, this paradox was the question I posed and “the unreliable narrator” was the answer that I proposed to reconcile the apparent contradiction in Saturn being both a filicidal tyrant and also the ruler of the Golden Age.
 I do not feel the need to reject this proposition with the present exploration, but I do hope to deepen it.

 In fact, the proposition that the myth of Saturn and Jupiter should be recounted by an “unreliable narrator” at once affirms too little and too much.
 It should really be affirmed that, relative to conventional expectations, all myth is “unreliable.”
-But this is less of an indictment of myth than of our naïve belief in the “objectivity” of our contemporary views, which are largely framed in the language of science.
+But this is less of an indictment of myth than of our naïve belief in the “objectivity” of our contemporary views, which are largely framed in the language of science and thereby succeed in concealing their contingency.
 Neither Homer nor Hesiod, for instance, believed to be offering “view-from-nowhere” accounts that are the conceit of contemporary cosmologies.
 This would have been inconceivable to an oral culture, for which a narration was never encountered in abstraction from a narrator.
 The inspired bard was an aperture to the internal structure of the world; a well from which cosmic revelation poured forth in the form of speech and song.
 “You are the music/While the music lasts,” as Eliot put it.
 At the same time, the unreliable narrator charge is not a fair one because the bards did not pretend to do what this accusation assumes.
 Their accounts are more truthful than any of our interpretations that begin with false premises about them can ever be.
 To rectify these premises, it will be necessary not to assume the anatomised outlook of modern people.
 Myth cannot be read in the language of abstraction.
 For this reason, our first task will be to attune our interpretation to the language of myth, and establish theories that do not leave us deaf to it.
 I believe that a number of Girard’s theories can prove immensely fruitful in this respect so it is to his work that this exploration will turn in the next section I intend to write, in due season.

 Plutarch, Moralia Volume V Loeb Classical Library “The Obsolescence of Oracles.”
 1936.
 The Greek text and the English translation (by F. C. Babbitt).
 Available at http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Moralia/De_defectu_oraculorum*